3 World Trade Center: Previous buildings

 For most of the 20th century, the site of 3 WTC was occupied by the Cortlandt Building, built in 1907 and one of two office structures that comprised the Hudson Terminal complex.
 The site was also abutted by several low-rise buildings on Greenwich Street to the west.
 During the late 19th and early 20th centuries, the adjoining section of Cortlandt Street had been part of Manhattan's Radio Row, which contained many electronics stores.
 The Hudson Terminal complex was demolished in 1972, when the original World Trade Center was built.

 The Port Authority of New York and New Jersey (PANYNJ), which was responsible for the construction of the World Trade Center, had demolished several streets to make way for the towers within the World Trade Center, including parts of Cortlandt, Dey, and Greenwich Streets.
-The site of 3WTC was occupied by 5 World Trade Center at the northeast corner of the World Trade Center site.
+The site of the current skyscraper was occupied by 5 World Trade Center at the northeast corner of the World Trade Center site.
 Terrorists destroyed the World Trade Center during the September 11 attacks.
 Greenwich Street was restored as part of the redevelopment of the World Trade Center, and the block of Cortlandt Street next to 3 WTC was rebuilt as a pedestrian walkway.
 The intersection of Cortlandt Way and Greenwich Street reopened in 2014, improving access to the National September 11 Memorial.

+The 3 World Trade Center address was originally used by the Marriott World Trade Center (originally the Vista International Hotel), a 22-story hotel building with 825 rooms.
+The Vista Hotel was on the western side of the World Trade Center, near the intersection of West Street and Liberty Street.
+Construction began in 1979, and it opened on July 1, 1981.
+The hotel was heavily damaged in the 1993 World Trade Center bombing and reopened in 1994 after repairs.
+The Host Marriott Corporation acquired the hotel in 1995 for $141.5 million.
+Forty people in the hotel died when the complex was destroyed during the September 11 attacks.
+Marriott, which held a long-term lease on the hotel site, surrendered its lease in 2003, allowing the National September 11 Memorial & Museum to be built there.